gosuri/aws-vpc-terraform-post/README.md

 }
 ```

-The `variable` block defines a single input variable your configuration will require to provision your infrastructure, `description` parameter is used to describe what the variable is used for and `default` parameter gives it a default value, our example requires that you provide ```access_key``` and ```secret_key``` variables and optionally provide ```region```, region will default to `us-west-1` when not provided.
+The `variable` block defines a single input variable your configuration will require to provision your infrastructure, `description` parameter is used to describe what the variable is  for and the `default` parameter gives it a default value, our example requires that you provide ```access_key``` and ```secret_key``` variables and optionally provide ```region```, region will otherwise default to `us-west-1` when not provided.

 Variables can also have multiple default values with keys to access them, such variables are called maps.
-Values in maps can be accessed using interoplation systax which will be covered in the next section of the guide
+Values in maps can be accessed using interpolation syntax which will be covered in the coming sections of the guide.

 Creating your first terraform resource - VPC
 ---------------------------------------------

-Create a `aws-vpc.tf` file in the current directory with the below configuration:
+Create a `aws-vpc.tf` file under the current directory with the below configuration:

 ```
 /* Setup our aws provider */